deasway/junior-design-project/README.md

 ### New Software Features
 * Populated a new Firebase Database
 * Firebase Database Structure was rebuilt
-* Codes were updated in accordance with Database Structure Changes
+* Code was updated in accordance with the Database Structure Changes
+### Known bugs and defects
+* Pie chart title not showing properly
+* Pie chart update does not work when changing dates sometimes

 ### April 8, 2019
 ### New Software Features
-* Finished Scrapping data
+* Finished scraping all data
-* Pie chart update with new data
+* Pie chart update with new subfield data
-* Amplitude graph update with new data
+* Amplitude graph update with new subfield data
-* Search dropdown update (End year select dropdown automatically change depending on start year select dropdown)
+* Search dropdown update (End year select option automatically changes depending on start year selection)
 ### Bug Fixes
 * Fixed issues in the Pie Chart Visualization
 * Fixed Search bar issue (now apostrophe can be searched)
+* The database we are using has exceeded its limit

 ### March 31, 2019
 ### New Software Features
 * Scripts update to include Year and Date information
-* Applying Year, Date information on Amplitude Graph
+* Applying Year, Date information on the Amplitude Graph
 * Front End - Search Bar Design update
 ### Known bugs and defects
-Currently Search Bar behaves weird sometimes
+* Currently the Search Bar becomes unresponsive when searching with special characters
+* Pie chart sometimes shows incorrect data

 ### March 25, 2019
 ### New Software Features
-* Added Table of Content
+* Added Table of Contents

 ### March 11, 2019
 ### New Software Features